palvarezc/b-decay-unbinned-machine-fit/README.md

 * Change signal coefficient values to ones that produce correct shaped observable plots
 * Replace a_00_* signal coefficient values with proper values
-* If a fit is partially written to a CSV, the signal coeffients are changed, and then the fit is resumed, the fitting script will rightly complain about the change and refuse to continue.
+* If a fit is partially written to a CSV, the signal coefficients are changed, and then the fit is resumed, the fitting script will rightly complain about the change and refuse to continue.
 However if the TWICE_LARGEST_SIGNAL_SAME_SIGN algorithm is being used and either another signal model is added or another signal model is changed, then when resuming the fit script won't notice if the coefficient initialisation values are different to what they were when the ensemble